EXPERIENCE WORLD WAR II AFLOAT

 Watch the skies!
 Enemy aircraft may attack at any time.
 You can be sure that our Army Air Force or Navy fighters and our on-board Navy Armed Guard gunners will defend the ship from attack by the Germans or Japanese.
 We haven't been sunk yet!
 (Fly-by weather permitting.)

 The ship is open for tours throughout the day.
-You may tour museum spaces, crew quarters, wheelhouse, flying bridge, gun deck, messrooms, troop berthing areas, etc. Please note that, for reasons of safety, children under age 12 are not permitted to visit the engine room during our cruises.
+View the 140-ton triple-expansion steam engine as it powers the ship through the water.
+Tour museum spaces, crew quarters, wheelhouse, flying bridge, gun deck, messrooms, troop berthing areas, etc. Please note that, for reasons of safety, children under age 12 are not permitted to visit the engine room during our cruises.
 A few additional areas are off-limits to all visitors, either for safety concerns or for the privacy of our crew.

 The Ship's Store will be open throughout the cruise where you can purchase souvenirs of your cruise.

 That depends in part on the weather.
 If it's cool, bring a jacket or sweater.
 If it's warm, bring sunscreen, sunglasses and a hat.
 If rain is forecast, dress accordingly; inclement weather won't stop us from sailing, except in extreme conditions.
 Although we do have chairs available, you may also want to bring your own folding chair.
 Don't forget your binoculars, camera and any personal medications.
 And your tickets!